ajs1037/Threads/README.md

 Answer.
 Interviewers tend to know interviewees knowledge about Thread methods.
 So this is time to prove your point by answering correctly.
 We can use join() methodto ensure all threads that started from main must end in order in which they started and also main should end in last.In other words waits for this thread to die.
 Calling join() method internally calls join(0);

-DETAILED DESCRIPTION : Join() method - ensure all threads that started from main must end in order in which they started and also main should end in last.
-Types of join() method with programs- 10 salient features of join.

 ### Question 9.
 What is difference between starting thread with run() and start() method?
 (Important)

 Answer.
 This is quite interesting question, it might confuse you a bit and at time may make you think is there really any difference between starting thread with run() and start() method.